noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 ### Trigger

-- When the client enters a mob's proximity and uses the appropriate text trigger supplied beneath this event Note that you must set quest::enable_proximity_say() and quest::set_proximity().
+- When the client enters a mob's proximity and uses the appropriate text trigger supplied beneath this event.

+Note that you must set quest::enable_proximity_say() and quest::set_proximity().

 ### Example